Dedakup/budgetscale/README.md

-# **BudgetScale**
+# **Next-scale**

-**BudgetScale** is a production-ready, cost-efficient serverless app template designed to help developers build scalable, reliable applications on AWS without breaking the bank.
+**Next-scale** is a production-ready, cost-efficient serverless app template designed to help developers build scalable, reliable applications on AWS without breaking the bank.
 Perfect for budget-conscious projects, it saves time and effort by providing a robust foundation with pre-configured integrations and enterprise-grade features.

 ---